A01 A02 A03 A04 A05 A06 A07 A09 A10 A11 A12 A13 A14 A18 A19 A21 F01 F02 INF Ö

 In particular, this season we look at issues that we are currently negotiating socially.
 So look forward to exciting episodes on topics such as artificial intelligence, the neurological dimensions of the climate crisis, mental health and strategies for greater well-being.
 Of course, as always, well-founded and fed directly from our basic research on extinction learning!
 Listen everywhere where podcasts are available.

 So subscribe to our channel, recommend us and send us your questions and feedback!
 How can you do this?
-Just send us a WhatsApp voice message or SMS to +49 1522 8179784 or an email to sfb1280-presse@ruhr-uni-bochum.de.
+Just get in touch via our instagram account or send us an email to sfb1280-presse@ruhr-uni-bochum.de.
 We’re happy to hear and read from you.

 Season Three - Beyond Extinction!